 To enter a Microsoft Word .docx file, make sure you select Doc File from the "Document Type" drop-down menu.

 Now drag and drop the Word file that contains your template to the drop zone, or click the drop zone to browse for the file on your computer.

 Whether you're using HTML or .docx, you'll pull variables from the Context Engine.
 Our article Context Engine Glossary is kept up-to-date with a full list of the available variables.
 Our article on Working with Variables explains how to use both simple and more complex variables, like queries, date ranges, and loops.

 Once the form is saved, you can use the available tools to preview, edit, or delete the form.

 Note: To download the blank word document that has been uploaded for an existing form, select edit next to the form and then select the Current document link.

 You may not be sure if the HTML you entered for a form is valid.
-If you enter invalid HTML it can cause some problems when the form is generated.
+If you enter invalid HTML, it can cause some problems when you generate the form.
 To check that you have entered valid HTML, copy the HTML and navigate to https://validator.w3.org/.
 Go to the “Validate By Direct Input” tab and paste in your HTML.
 Click Check.
 This will tell you if you have any issues.

 Simply paste in your HTML and click SAVE.